gsnider2195/nautobot-apps-monorepo/README.md

 ## Overview

-This is a docker compose project to allow development of multiple Nautobot apps in a single repository.
+This is a docker compose project to allow development of multiple Nautobot apps in a single docker compose project.
 It is based on the standard Nautobot App invoke/docker workflow so you should be able to clone this repo, run `invoke build migrate debug` and have a working Nautobot instance with all of the discovered Nautobot apps on your local system installed.

 ### Directory Structure